 2016 The Atlantic.
 ‘How Fitness Trackers Make Leisure More Like Work’ Dr Moore's academic work is referenced by Frank Pasquale

 2015 Business Investors Daily.
-‘Employee Time-Tracking Software Raises Privacy Issues’ Julia Chen interviewed me and then discusses Dr Moore's research and quotes her
+‘Employee Time-Tracking Software Raises Privacy Issues’ Julia Chen interviewed and then discusses Dr Moore's research, quoting her

 2014 Index on Censorship.
 ‘From the Factory Floor’ Vicky Baker interviewed Dr Moore about her research and quotes her

 2014 Imperica magazine.
 ‘Phoebe Moore: Wearable Politics’ A feature article was printed on Dr Moore's research